hannesdatta/data-spotify-playlist-ecosystem/doc/readme_database1.txt

      from the dataset?
      If so, please describe how.

-	Certain curators may be identifiable based on their usernames.
+	Some curators of playlists may be identifiable based on their usernames.

 2.16 Does the dataset contain data that might be considered sensitive in